 I moved in with my sister again.
 My fiance and I tutored her every day after school and I began a relationship with her teachers.
 My nephew was only 1 at this point.
 The happiest baby in the world.

 There was a family dispute and I moved out.
 I dealt with my personal life and growing pains.
 Then the children were taken away from my sister.
 They were volunteerly placed with me.
-I found their father (who seperated from the mom soon after I moved out) and he took over the children since it was his parental right.
+I found their father (who separated from the mom soon after I moved out) and he took over the children since it was his parental right.
 He moved in with his mom and sister.
 Then into his own place in an emergency housing program that paid his rent and utilities.
 He had food stamps as well.
 Through everything my mom and I would be there to help him with the kids.
-Almost become enablers.
+Almost becoming enablers.
 We wanted to give him a chance.
 However to make long story short, he was neglectful and still needed to put his children first.
 My nephew was so confused at this time.
 He felt like he was not wanted by his mother and always seeking the love of his father.

 We live in Connecticut.
 My mother and I had enough and wanted the children with us.
 We gave the parents a chance for many years.
 However we did not have enough room for the children.
 I moved into my mothers house to help my parents out.
-The DCF told us that if the children were taken from the father, they would not be allowed to be placed with us since the dcf require a bedroom for each child.
+The DCF told us that if the children were taken from the father, they would not be allowed to be placed with us since the DCF require a bedroom for each child.
 This we did not have.
 We didn’t know what to do and just knew we didn’t want the kids to go through all of this anymore.
 We waited for DCF to take the kids away.
 They were living in an unsanitary environment.
-However the DCF kept providing him with too many chances.
+However the DCF kept providing the father with too many chances.

 So we were provided with information to not wait for the DCF and go to Probate Court.
 My mother and I did.
 We filled out the paperwork, paid whatever fees we had to, and awaited our first court date.

 After 3 to 4 court sessions the kids were granted to us.
 We didn’t receive custody, we instead went for Guardianship.
 Custody, adoption, and Guardianship are three different things.
 We took the route of Guardianship because it would be faster.
 Later we would discover the option of becoming foster parents to just our kids.

 If we waited for DCF, the matter would have gone through Juvenile Court.
 If we were awarded the children through this court, the children would be considered a ward of the state.
 So we basically would care for them but we would have to ask permission for everything.
 From taking the kids out of state on vacation to who knows what else.
 We would simply be caretakers and the state would be their Guardian’s.
 Through this option we would also be guaranteed assistance through the state.
 However that was if they granted us the children since we did not have enough bedrooms.